CharleyShattuck/myforth-arduino/README.md

 # myforth-arduino
-A simple, non-standard, tethered Forth for the Arduino
+A simple, non-standard, tethered Forth for the Arduino, includes a steno keyboard application.

-Includes an application, a steno keyboard.